 What Real Results Look Like

-Willowood Ventures clients have seen results like 64 units sold generating $294,821 in gross (Little Rock VW), 89 units for $421,593 (Salt Lake City GMC), 83 units for $398,762 (Oklahoma City CDJR), and 72 units for $345,688 (Torrance Chevrolet).
+Willowood Ventures clients have put up numbers like 64 units sold generating $294,821 in gross at Little Rock VW, 89 units for $421,593 at Salt Lake City GMC, 83 units for $398,762 at Oklahoma City CDJR, and 72 units for $345,688 at Torrance Chevrolet.
 These aren’t outliers.
-These are repeatable outcomes when the strategy, creative, targeting, and BDC follow-up are all working together.
+They’re repeatable outcomes when strategy, creative, targeting, and BDC follow-up are all working together.

 Everything dealerships ask us about automotive social media marketing.